OHIO-ECT/ITS-2300-Lab-07/README.md

 14. Filter for `icmp` and save packets with "Export Specified Packets" on each packet capture for later processing.

+15. From on VyOS-1 on a NON-config prompt type `show nat source rules`

+16. From VPCS-1 ping 8.8.8.8 and then QUICKLY on VyOS-1 type `show nat source translations` in a NON-config prompt.
+Might be needful to try this a few times to get the needed info.

+17. From VPCS-1 ping 8.8.8.8 and then QUICKLY on VyOS-1 type `show nat source statistics` in a NON-config prompt.
+Might be needful to try this a few times to get the needed info.

 ### Lab Questions

 1. Using your preferred tool, draw a network diagram of the resulting network, including connections, port numbers, DHCP pools, and addresses.